RC2427/ECSU/README.md

-## ECSU Non Oracle Setup -- Installtion Instructions
+## ECSU Non Oracle Setup -- Installation Instructions

 This guide provides step-by-step instructions for installing and running the ECSU application using Docker.
 The setup uses a docker-compose.yml file to manage all the necessary services.